tmestery/wordle-Game/README.md

 ## Wordle Game:

 Welcome to my Wordle game!
-This is a complete implementation of the popular word-guessing game where players have six attempts to guess a five-letter word.
+This is a replica of the popular word-guessing game where a player attempts to guess a 5-letter word in 6 guesses.

 ## Features: